 Entering the defence service takes effort, hard work and physical fitness, apart from other conditions of eligibility.
 Candidates may pursue any of the routes - NDA or CDS that suit their goals and eligibility.
 We have outlined all the necessary information for each path.
 Choose the track suitable to you and start preparing.

-AAICLAS Security Screener Recruitment 2024-25 Application Form
+RGNAU Non-Teaching Recruitment 2024-25 Application Form

-OSSC CGL Recruitment Exam 2024-25 Application Form
+PRSU Teaching Recruitment 2024-25 Application Form

 Skill Development Opportunities and its Influence on Employability